-Israel trade freeze aimed at forcing Gaza truce: Erdogan
+Israel Trade Freeze Aimed At Forcing Gaza Truce: Erdogan

 “We will oversee the consequences of this step we have taken in coordination and consultation with our business world.”

-Already in April Turkey, one of the few Muslim-majority nations to recognise Israel, announced it was restricting exports to Israel, covering 54 products from iron and steel to jet fuel.
+Already in April Turkiye, announced it was restricting exports to Israel, covering 54 products from iron and steel to jet fuel.

-"We do not run after hostility or conflict in our region," Erdogan said Friday.
-"We do not want to see conflict, blood or tears in our geography.
+“We do not run after hostility or conflict in our region,” Erdogan said on Friday.“We do not want to see conflict, blood or tears in our geography.

 “We know now that we did the right thing.”

-The Gaza Strip is suffering a humanitarian crisis caused by Israel's war against Hamas that has been raging since October 7, with the United Nations and aid agencies warning of impending famine.
+The Gaza Strip is suffering a humanitarian crisis caused by Israel's war against Hamas that has been raging since October first week, with the United Nations and aid agencies warning of impending famine.

-The war started with Hamas's unprecedented October 7 attack on Israel that resulted in the deaths of 1,170 people, mostly civilians, according to an AFP tally of Israeli official figures.
+The war started with Hamas's unprecedented October first week storming of Israel.

-Israel estimates that 129 captives seized by militants during their attack remain in Gaza.
-The military says 34 of them are dead.

 Israel's retaliatory offensive against Hamas has killed more than 34,600 people in Gaza, mostly women and children, according to the Hamas-run territory's health ministry.